yzeng1121/virtual_soundboard/README.md

 1. Clone this repository to your device.
 2. Copy and paste the file path to the index.html file onto your browser.
+    a.
+If you're on Mac, the file path should look like so, "file:///Applications/code%20%F0%9F%A4%93/soundboard/index.html"

 ## How To Customize